Summoning spirits of Deceit

 FLITTERFLOP: "You've seen them?
 How?
 Can I see them?

-BOMBAST: "If you truly wish to, but I warn you, it will not be pleasant."
+BOMBAST: "If you really want to, but I warn you, it won't be pleasant.
+Are you sure?"

 FLITTERFLOP: "Yes, I trust you.
 What do I have to do?"

 BOMBAST: "Nothing.
 Relax, close your eyes, still your mind and wait.
 And remember—no matter what you see or hear—on no account speak to any beings we may encounter."

 (Flitterflop watched Bombast surreptitiously from under his half-closed lids for some minutes.
 His friend's lips were moving but no sound could be heard.
 Was it a mantra?
 Flitterflop did not know.
 Suddenly there was a loud rushing noise.
 Flitterflop closed his eyes and felt himself hurled through space.
 When he opened them again he found himself at the head of a shallow valley, dotted with sparse vegetation, scattered rocks and a few stunted, twisted trees.
 In front of him he saw a number of roofless, abandoned cottages bordering a narrow, muddy track.
 Above, a huge sickly moon illuminated the landscape with an eerie purple light.)